-A Timeline of SJP and Kim Cattrall's Never-Ending Feud
+A Timeline of Sarah Jessica Parker and Kim Cattrall's Never-Ending Sex and the City "Feud" - E!
+Online

 We couldn't help but wonder…will Sarah Jessica Parker and Kim Cattrall's "feud" ever really go away?

-While the Sex and the City co-stars have spent more time denying rumors of any animosity than actually playing Carrie Bradshaw and Samantha Jones in the last decade, there's no denying there's definitely some bad blood between them after plans for a third Sex and the City film fell through.
+While the Sex and the City co-stars have spent more time denying rumors of any animosity than actually playing Carrie Bradshaw and Samantha Jones in the last decade, there's no denying there's definitely some bad blood between them after plans for a third Sex and the City film fell through in 2018.

+And now that it's been confirmed that Parker, Cynthia Nixon and Kristin Davis will reunite for a 10-episode SATC revival series for HBO Max sans Cattrall, their much-publicized feud has once again become fodder for social media hot takes.

-Sure, the media does have a tendency to pit women starring on TV shows against each other (see: SATC, Gossip Girl, The Good Wife, etc.) but where there's smoke there's a fire.
-Sometimes, co-workers just don't get along (like the person in E!
+Sure, society does have a tendency to pit women starring on TV shows against each other (see: SATC, Gossip Girl, The Good Wife, etc.) but where there's smoke there's usually a fire.
+Sometimes, co-workers just don't get along, like the person in E!
 News' offices who likes to heat up fish in the kitchen for lunch every day.
-Ahem.)
+Ahem.

 But with this latest installment in SJP and Cattrall's "feud," we decided to take a stroll down memory lane to see all the times they've addressed the headlines since SATC debuted in 1998.
 Grab your rental...

-December 2004: While there were always rumors of cat fights quietly plaguing the set of Sex and the City throughout its seven-season run, things came to light in 2004 as the show was ending after Cattrall told British talk show host Jonathan Ross that she had demanded more money.
+December 2004: While there were always rumors of cat fights quietly plaguing the set of Sex and the City throughout its six-season run, things came to light in 2004 as the show was ending after Cattrall told British talk show host Jonathan Ross that she had demanded more money.

 "I felt after six years it was time for all of us to participate in the financial windfall of Sex and The City," she said on Friday Night With Jonathan Ross, adding she asked to be paid $1 million per episode (up from a reported $350,000) if the show were to continue.
 "When they didn't seem keen on that I thought it was time to move on."

-Parker was paid more as she was an executive producer on the series (and later the movies).
+Parker was paid more as she was an executive producer on the series.

 May 2008: Four years later, fans were delighted when SATC returned, bringing the ladies to the big screen.
 But the movie, which was originally supposed to start filming right after the series wrapped, was delayed due to ongoing salary negotiations.

-And Parker addressed the money talk and defended Cattrall when The Telegraph visited the set of the first movie.
+Parker addressed the money talk and defended Cattrall when The Telegraph visited the set of the first movie.

 "She mentioned money and no one should vilify her for it," she said.
 "People made a decision that we had vilified her.
-No one bothered to say [to the rest of us], "Are you disappointed by not making the movie?'
+No one bothered to say [to the rest of us], 'Are you disappointed by not making the movie?'
 Yes.
-"Do you respect and support her choice to not do it?"
+'Do you respect and support her choice to not do it?'
 Absolutely.'"

 In Marie Claire's cover story ahead of the film's premiere date, former HBO CEO Chris Albrecht weighed in on the salary disputes.
 "When you're keeping people for years, you have to continue to pay them more money," he said.
 "Sarah was becoming more and more famous, and her salary increased beyond what was contractually committed, which is normal for hit shows.
 The other actresses wanted to keep up."